offertoro/VideoViewer/README.md

   4. When the user is sure 20 videos were watched it requests "close_session" to close the current session and make the payment to the user.
   5. The user may request "create_session" again to start another session and use its already populated internal list to continue watching videos.

-All files (including fixed php file) should be sent to babin@offertoro.com
+All files should be sent to babin@offertoro.com

 Thank you and good luck!